Extracting the spin excitation spectrum of a fermionic system using a quantum processor: Results

 \subsection{Simulations with different protocols}

 In this section, we begin by presenting a comprehensive analysis of the two-spinon spectrum for the 1D Fermi-Hubbard model obtained with different approaches and on-site interaction strengths.
 The results are shown in Fig.~\ref{fig:comparative_panel}.
-Here, the first row shows the QSF obtained starting the quench spectroscopy protocol from the ground state of the Fermi-Hubbard model, $\ket{\Psi}$, as given by Eq.~\eqref{eq:GF_quench}.
+Here, the first row displays the exact dynamical spin structure factor of the 1D Fermi-Hubbard model, while the second row shows the QSF obtained starting the quench spectroscopy protocol from the ground state of the Fermi-Hubbard model, $\ket{\Psi}$, as given by Eq.~\eqref{eq:GF_quench} with $\theta = \pi/4$.
+As anticipated in Sec.~\ref{sec:protocol}, the agreement between the two quantities is excellent.
 As discussed in Section~\ref{sec:classical_simulations}, one possibility to reduce the resources to implement the protocol on a real quantum device is to apply the quench to the ground state of the free-fermion model, $\ket{\psi_{\rm FF}}$, in order to save computational resources for the time-dynamics simulation.
 As discussed there, we expect this protocol to give a good approximation of the system's excitation spectrum if only a single spin excitation (i.e., a single pair of spinons) is present in the quenched state, which occurs for small values of $U$ (see Fig.~\ref{fig:free_fermion_simulation}(a)).
 By comparing the second and third rows in Fig.~\ref{fig:comparative_panel}, we can see that the QSF computed using the Fermi-Hubbard ground state and the one obtained by applying the quench to the free-fermion ground state are in excellent agreement for $U < 4$.
 Remarkably, the agreement between the two QSFs remains good even for larger value of $U$, where all the main features of the dynamical spin structure factor are still visible in the approximate QSF (such as the softening of the spin excitations for large $U$ and the cusp with $\omega\rightarrow0$ for $k\rightarrow \pm 2k_F$).
 In particular, we notice that the main discrepancies arise for $k\rightarrow \pm 2k_F$.
 This is expected since for these values of $k$ spin excitations become gapless and many pairs of spinons with $k\approx\pm 2k_F$ can potentially be excited with a vanishing amount of energy, leading to a breakdown of the quench spectroscopy protocol.